CumulusNetworks/docs/content/cumulus-linux-50/Quick-Start-Guide/_index.md

 The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.
 {{%/notice%}}

-The default timezone on the switch is UTC (Coordinated Universal Time).
-Change the timezone on your switch to be the timezone for your location.
+The default time zone on the switch is UTC (Coordinated Universal Time).
+Change the time zone on your switch to be the time zone for your location.

-To update the timezone, use NTP interactive mode:
+To update the time zone, use NTP interactive mode:

 1. In a terminal, run the following command: